-A folklore tale talks of fragments of the Star of Bethlehem falling from the sky and taking root as Ornithogalum plants.
+A folktale talks of fragments of the biblical Star of Bethlehem falling from the sky and taking root as Ornithogalum plants.
 Several other common names derive from the plant's habit of opening at midday and closing in cloudy or dark conditions.

 How should I use this plant in the landscape?

 Do so carefully.
 Star of Bethlehem is a vigorous plant that is eager to spread and naturalize outside the confines of the garden.
 In meadows and woodlands, it will quickly establish colonies.
 In the confines of the garden, it is best used for underplanting beneath roses and shrubs, where its spread can be supervised.

 Is there a similar plant that is not so invasive?